Episodes

 Genesis 3

-Genesis 3 is the account of the fall of humanity, when sin first entered the world.
+Genesis 3 is the account of the rebellion of humanity, when sin first entered the world.

 The serpent told Eve that eating the fruit wouldn't cause death but would make them like God, knowing good and evil.